Contents:

 Eligible costs

-- Cost of your organisation’s staff time for running the programme, where this is not already covered by another source of funding
+- cost of your organisation’s staff time for running the programme, where this is not already covered by another source of funding or income

-- Creative practice sessions e.g. read-throughs, scene shoots
+- creative practice sessions such as read-throughs, scene shoots

-- Participant and programme staff accommodation where programmes are residential / require overnight stays
+- participant and programme staff accommodation where programmes are residential and require overnight stays

-- Attendance at markets or festivals for participants where activity benefits the outcomes of the programme and the projects
+- attendance at markets or festivals for participants where activity is relevant and benefits the outcomes of the programme and the projects

-- Monitoring/surveying costs of participants to feed into your final reporting.
+- monitoring and surveying costs of participants to feed into your final reporting.
 This work should be conducted by you and not a third-party consultant

-- Any specific and demonstrable overhead costs your organisation will incur in relation to delivery of the programme (payroll administration costs, office space etc.), where these are not already covered by another source of [public] funding.
-These costs should not exceed whichever is the greater of 5% of the amount you are seeking from the BFI or £2,000.
-If you request a contribution towards overhead you will need to provide a breakdown of how the figure has been calculated.
+- any specific and demonstrable overhead costs your organisation will incur in relation to delivery of the programme such as payroll administration costs or office space where these are not already covered by another source of funding or income.
+These costs should not exceed 5% of the amount you are applying for and are capped at £2,000

 Where the content of a programme brings specific sensitivities around wellbeing, applicants can budget for relevant wellbeing support if this carries a specific cost.